TheOdinProject/curriculum/rails/deployment.md

 Some of the most useful ones to you will be:

 1. [New Relic](https://devcenter.heroku.com/articles/newrelic) -- It is an application monitoring and analytics service, so you know when your application has gone down or where your bottlenecks are.
-They have a free plan which is useful just for the analytics but also has the added bonus of letting your set up pinging for your application (which prevents it shutting down).
+They have a free plan which is useful just for the analytics but also has the added bonus of allowing you to set up "pinging" for your application (which prevents it shutting down).
 See [This Article on Coderwall](https://coderwall.com/p/u0x3nw) for a brief description of how to set up New Relic pinging to avoid Heroku idling.
 2. [PGBackups](https://devcenter.heroku.com/articles/pgbackups) -- this add-on lets you make backups of your database.
 There's nothing worse than losing data, and so this app will make your life a lot easier.
 The free tier lets you manually download backups or set up Rake tasks to do the same.
 3. [SendGrid](https://devcenter.heroku.com/articles/sendgrid) is an email service, which we'll cover more later.
 You can't send email without help and it's actually incredibly complex behind the scenes.
 This add-on makes your life a lot easier by doing most of it for you.
 4. Visit [Heroku Addons Center](https://addons.heroku.com/) for more information on available addons.